pk-fr/yakpro-po/README.md

     Do not use indirect variable names!
     	$$my_var = something;
     or put all the variable names you use indirectly in the $conf->t_ignore_variables array!

+    Do not use PDO::FETCH_OBJ  but use PDO::FETCH_ASSOC instead! or disable properties obfuscation in the config file.